Enjoying our puzzle hints?

 Seems like: KINDS OF BAGS → Actually: STARTS OF ONE-WORD JAMES BOND MOVIE TITLES

-Moon can refer to a type of bag, but in this context, it's a James Bond movie title
+Moon can be a type of bag, but in this context, it's a James Bond movie title

 Browse by Date